-7 CONCLUSIONS
+6 CONCLUSIONS

 We characterized the extreme and interior points of the set Walrasian equilibrium price vectors for the assignment model.
-As a corollary, we also characterized the minimum and the maximum Walrasian equilibrium price vectors.
+We also characterized the minimum and the maximum Walrasian equilibrium price vectors.
 Our characterizations indirectly characterize all Walrasian equilibrium price vectors that lie on any face of the Walrasian equilibrium price vector space.
 All characterizations involve conditions on the demand sets of buyers only.
 A future research direction is to extend these characterizations to a model where a buyer can be assigned more than one good with combinatorial values.